Difference between dispatcher and scheduler

-- Long term (job) scheduler – Due to the smaller size of main memory initially all program are stored in secondary memory.
-When they are stored or loaded in the main memory they are called process.
-This is the decision of long term scheduler that how many processes will stay in the ready queue.
-Hence, in simple words, long term scheduler decides the degree of multi-programming of system.
+- Long-term (job) scheduler – Due to the smaller size of main memory initially all programs are stored in secondary memory.
+When they are stored or loaded in the main memory they are called processes.
+This is the decision of the long-term scheduler to determine how many processes will stay in the ready queue.
+Hence, in simple words, the long-term scheduler decides the degree of multi-programming of the system.

-- Medium term scheduler – Most often, a running process needs I/O operation which doesn’t requires CPU.
-Hence during the execution of a process when a I/O operation is required then the operating system sends that process from running queue to blocked queue.
-When a process completes its I/O operation then it should again be shifted to ready queue.
+- Medium-term scheduler – Most often, a running process needs I/O operation which doesn’t require a CPU.
+Hence during the execution of a process when an I/O operation is required then the operating system sends that process from the running queue to the blocked queue.
+When a process completes its I/O operation then it should again be shifted to the ready queue.
 ALL these decisions are taken by the medium-term scheduler.
 Medium-term scheduling is a part of swapping.

 - Switching context

 - Switching to user mode